MAAHoogkamer/CommuniGame-Backend/README.md

     "points": "1233"
 }
 ````
-* The following pattern can be used with POST to create a new Score.<br>
+* Use the following JSON pattern with POST on `com.staffbase.communigame/scores` to create a new Score.<br>
 ```
 {
     "playerId": "2",